What Are Long-Term Goals? Examples and How to Set Them

 • Build a successful career in your industry

-• Join and complete a leadership course
+• Join and complete a leadership development course

-Many career goals quite a bit of upskilling or reskilling to accomplish.
+Many career goals require quite a bit of upskilling or reskilling to accomplish.
 As a result, part of the process for achieving these goals will likely mean tapping into educational resources, such as courses, coaches, or workplace mentoring programs.

-Financial goals
+3. Financial goals

 Some examples of long-term financial goals include: